Skip to main content

 Eight years is earlier than the typical first-replaster milestone, but DSWSC Trinity Aquifer water at 150–200+ mg/L is harder than the water in newer developments in other Hill Country cities, and Caliterra pools may show surface degradation earlier than builders' warranties suggest.
 If you're already seeing rough texture, persistent staining, or calcium deposits that require acid washing, those are signs that DSWSC water is doing its work ahead of schedule.
 We will give you an honest assessment during the free consultation — if the surface has 5 or more good years left, we will tell you.

 Event venues and wineries in the Dripping Springs area — particularly along Driftwood Road and the RR 12 corridor — operate pools under commercial-adjacent conditions: high guest volume, heavy sunscreen and body-product loading, and irregular chemistry maintenance between events.
 Plaster surfaces in those conditions degrade significantly faster than in owner-occupied residential pools.
 Fiberglass's non-porous surface resists staining from organic loads, requires less corrective chemistry between events, and presents a uniformly clean appearance that plaster can rarely maintain under event-property conditions.
-Commercial permitting considerations may apply; we review those during the consultation.
+Commercial requirements may apply; we review those during the consultation.

 Edwards Plateau limestone and caliche under Dripping Springs provide a fundamentally stable base for fiberglass installations — there is no seasonal soil heave of the kind that cracks plaster in clay-soil cities.
 The primary consideration in Hill Country caliche is that the substrate is essentially impermeable, so water that migrates around the pool shell has nowhere to go.
 We assess hydrostatic conditions during every Dripping Springs consultation and install appropriate relief systems where soil drainage data and pool depth indicate elevated hydrostatic risk.